cryogen-project/cryogen-docs/resources/templates/md/add-basic-search.md

   </div>
 ```

-Tip: If you use nucleus example template, or any javascript which does a **window.onload** you may want to do the following changes too:
+Tip: If you use the nucleus example template, or any javascript which does a **window.onload** you may want to do the following changes too:

 `themes/nucleus/js/scripts.js`
 add